danielneil/Smart-Worm-Habitat/research/data-entry-design.md

 Time series data should also be available, allowing measurements from days, weeks, months or even years.

 Opensource software is to be utilised.

+* Code Ingiter for the Web Form
+* MariaDB for the database